Hashtag Trademarks: Legal and Practical Implications of Use by Brand Owners or Third Parties

 Recording of a 90-minute premium CLE webinar with Q&A

 - Can a hashtag function as a trademark?
-Can it be registered as a mark?
-Should it be?

-- Using a trademark as a hashtag
+- Using one's own trademark as a hashtag

 - Monitoring marks